strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/intro/technologies-and-devices.md

 Support	| Support agents will answer questions directly related to device functionality and diagnose device issues.
 Replacement	| The device will be replaced with a similar device after a request is made through support.
 For coverage details, refer to the warranty terms chosen when selecting your devices.
 Upgrade	| Devices are upgraded and replaced under the terms of the warranty that you select.
-Inventory |	All devices are tracked in the Microsoft Managed Desktop aAdmin pPortal for inventory and status tracking.
+Inventory |	All devices are tracked in the Microsoft Managed Desktop Admin portal for inventory and status tracking.
 Device shipment |	Devices are shipped directly to the assigned user or IT distribution point.
 Firmware / driver updates |	Firmware/Driver updates are deployed and monitored for compatibility by Microsoft.
 Accessories	| Accessories that come with your device are covered by the same services as the device itself, but warranty terms may differ.
 Refer to the warranty terms chosen when selecting your devices.